browserengineering/book/book/html.md

 This special tag, called a [doctype][html5-doctype], is always the very first thing in an HTML document.
 But it's not really an element at all, nor is it supposed to have a close tag.
-Our toy browser won't be using the doctype for anything, so it's best to throw it away:[^quirks-mode]
+Our browser won't be using the doctype for anything, so it's best to throw it away:[^quirks-mode]